-Cash credit is the line of credit that allows company to borrow money from the bank without credit balance.
+Cash credit is the line of credit that allows company to borrow money from the bank without a credit balance.
 The company will not be able to receive more than the borrowing limit set by the bank.
-It is the short term source of finance for the company, and the interest will be calculated by the floating balance, not the borrowing limit.
+It is the short-term source of finance for the company, and the interest will be calculated by the floating balance, not the borrowing limit.

 Feature of Cash Credit:

-This is the maximum amount set by the bank, and it is different from one company to another due to the creditworthiness of them.
+This is the maximum amount set by the bank, and it is different from one company to another due to their creditworthiness.
 The company can withdraw the fund up to this limit.
 There is no limit on the number of times that we withdraw money.
 Moreover, the company can settle anytime they want.

 Interest on Running Balance

-It is the minimum balance which borrower needs to pay even they do not use the credit balance.
-It is the fee that bank needs to charge as they have to block the money for company, so they lose the opportunity cost of lending it to someone else.
+It is the minimum balance that borrower needs to pay even if they do not use the credit balance.
+It is the fee that bank needs to charge as they have to block the money for the company, so they lose the opportunity cost of lending it to someone else.

-Bank require company to have colleterial as the security for amount lend to company.
-Colleterial security can be the fixed deposit, fixed asset, or the stock.
+Bank requires the company to have colleterial as the security for the amount lent to the company.
+Colleterial security can be a fixed deposit, fixed asset, or stock.

 Due to the nature of cash credit, banks allow the company to borrow for 12 months as the maximum period.
-If company need a longer period, they should consider long term loans or bonds.
+If the company needs a longer period, it should consider long-term loans or bonds.
 However, we can request a bank for revaluation credit cash balance in order to extend the period.
 However, if a company needs to borrow for a longer period of time, it should consider other options such as long-term loans or bonds.

 Advantages of Cash Credit

-- Source of finance: It such a good source of finance for the company that need short term cash flow.
+- Source of finance: It is such a good source of finance for a company that needs short-term cash flow.

-- Flexibility: The company will be able to manage this loan due to its flexibility such as withdraw and paid off.
+- Flexibility: The company will be able to manage this loan due to its flexibility such as withdrawal and payoff.

-- Tax-Deductible: Similar to other kinds of loan, company will be able to claim the interest expense as the tax deductale expense.
+- Tax-Deductible: Similar to other kinds of loans, the company will be able to claim the interest expense as the tax deductible expense.

-- Interest Charge: Company can save on interest by withdrawing at the right time and payback when they have sufficient cash.
+- Interest Charge: Company can save on interest by withdrawing at the right time and paying back when they have sufficient cash.

 Disadvantages of Cash Credit

-- Temporary only: Using of credit cash only the temporary solution, we cannot replace it with long term loan due to the expensive rate.
+- Temporary only: Using credit cash is only a temporary solution, we cannot replace it with a long-term loan due to the expensive rate.

-- Difficult to obtain: Not everybody can obtain this kind of credit from the bank.
-Banks usually have strict requirements for company that want to apply for credit cash.
+- Difficult to obtain: Not everybody can obtain this kind of credit from a bank.
+Banks usually have strict requirements for companies that want to apply for credit cash.

 Cash Credit Vs Overdraft

-Similar to cash credit, overdraft is a kind of short term loan which bank provide to company on demand.
+Similar to cash credit, overdraft is a kind of short-term loan which banks provide to companies on demand.
 It uses the checking account or another financial instrument as security.
 For example, company has $ 10,000 in the checking account and withdraws $12,000 to pay for the supplier.
 The bank will allow the $ 2,000 as a bank overdraft and charge some fee.
 Company needs to pay interest until the outstanding balance is settled.

 Different between Cash Credit and Overdraft: